afrind/moq-test/draft-afrind-moq-test.md

 The payload of each published object is the charater t (for test) repeated for the length of the payload.

+When Datagram forwarding preference is used, certain combinations of options result in objects that cannot be transmitted below the maximum datagram size.
+The publisher either responds with SUBSCRIBE_ERROR if detected when handling the SUBSCRIBE, or SUBSCRIBE_DONE with an error code if detected when publishing the object.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}